 Private medical insurance plans have specific exclusions.
 These typically include:

-- Pre-existing conditions: Often excluded during the waiting period.
+- Pre-existing conditions: These are often excluded during the waiting period.

 - Cosmetic procedures: Treatments like plastic surgery are not covered.